 Welcome to Great Chart Primary School

 Welcome to Great Chart Primary School.
 Our school is situated in the heart of Singleton, Ashford, Kent.
 Ashford is a growth town, partly due to its easy access to Europe via the Channel Tunnel and the International Station.
 The children come from the village of Great Chart but mainly from Singleton.
 The staff and children transferred in January 1993 from a Victorian school building in the village of Great Chart to the new building in Singleton.
-The school is two-form entry for Years 1-6 and three-form entry in Foundation Stage, consisting of 15 classes and is presently oversubscribed.
+The school is two-form entry and three-form entry in two year groups only, consisting of 16 classes and is presently oversubscribed.

 I am really proud of our school and the staff work extremely hard to make learning fun and exciting.
 We work as a very close team and strive to involve parents as much as possible into the learning of their children.
 I am extremely honoured to be the Headteacher of Great Chart Primary School and I believe that when children move on from our school at the end of Year 6 they will leave with the following ideas:

 - I believe and I have the confidence to succeed.

 On our website, we aim to give you information about the school, the curriculum taught, our future events and other general information which may be of interest to parents and pupils.